stacksmith/cl-with-c/README.md

 bind: for slotted types, a detailed binding description or :all (default)

-      A binding description is a list of forms acceptable to 'with-foreign-slots, except without any package prefixes.
-WITH-C knows what package the foreign definition is in at takes care of it:
+      A binding description is a list of forms acceptable to 'with-foreign-slots, with no package prefixes.
+Bindings should be in the current package, and WITH-C knows the package of slots.

 	  - a local symbol representing a slot        x
 	  - (name slotname)                           (myx x)